aptrn/COPC.net/README.md

   -  [x] 2. smart "caching" system. only unpack what is not already unpacked, checking against a buffer with fixed maximum size.
   -  [ ] 3. double check extra dimension retrival. we should get scalar fields values for each point. also give a list of all available extra dimension when starting.
   -  [ ] 4. buffer with depth per point
+  -  [ ] 5.
+Update delegates so that i have a single check and another one to say what to keep in cache (? discuss w nathan)

 ## What is COPC?